mariamrady92019/fihHuda/README.md

 ```
 - 64K limit -> make `minSdk 21` so **multidex** is **enabled by default**.
 - large size images -> generate different images using [appicon](https://appicon.co/#image-sets)

+- use ViewModel delegation by ` implementation "androidx.fragment:fragment-ktx:1.3.6"`
+-